gsong/express-react-project-starter/docs/deployment.md

 This project is set up to deploy to [Heroku][], using the [Container stack][].

+## Prerequisites

+The [prerequisites to deploy to Heorku][prerequisites] is the same as the local development environment.

+You'll also need to [setup up the `.env` file][dotenv] in your project directory.

 ## Setup

 1. [Sign up for a Heroku account][sign up] if you don't already have one.